Cohabitation Agreements in the UK - Beginner’s Guide

 Property Ownership

-It’s wise to document who owns what right from the start.
-For example, if one partner moves into a house the other owns, the agreement can specify that the homeowner retains full ownership of the house unless decided otherwise.
+For example, if one partner moves into a house that the other owns, the cohabitation agreement can specify that the homeowner retains full ownership of the property, unless otherwise agreed.
+This ensures there’s no ambiguity if the relationship ends, helping to prevent disputes over property rights.

 Financial Contributions